pypa/setuptools/docs/userguide/dependency_management.rst

 .. [#experimental]
-   While the ``[build-system]`` table should always be specified in the ``pyproject.toml`` file, adding package metadata and build configuration options via the ``[project]`` and ``[tool.setuptools]`` tables is still experimental and might change (or be completely removed) in future releases.
+   While the ``[build-system]`` table should always be specified in the ``pyproject.toml`` file, support for adding package metadata and build configuration options via the ``[project]`` and ``[tool.setuptools]`` tables is still experimental and might change (or be completely removed) in future releases.
    See :doc:`/userguide/pyproject_config`.